 The District will own the land indefinitely and lease it to the team for the term of the lease.
 At the end of the lease, the District will own the land and all improvements on it.
 Assuming that land values in the District of Columbia continue to grow at 7% per year (comparable to land value growth in other parts of the city over the past 30 years), the stadium site will likely be worth more than $700 million at the end of the lease.
 It will be worth far more if private development occurs around the stadium site, similar to what has happened around the Verizon Center and Nationals Ballpark.

-No. The project will result in no new taxes on District residents or businesses and will require no new debt to be incurred by the City.
+No. The project will result in no new taxes on District residents or businesses.

 The District government has been negotiating agreements with D.C.
 United and various property owners of the proposed stadium site.
 After these agreements are completed, they will be presented to the Council for a vote.